mr-zlaam/email.marketing.tool.backend/API_DOCUMENTATION.md

 Understanding the batch system is crucial for using the API effectively:

-1. **File Upload Process**: When a user uploads a CSV or Excel file containing email addresses, the system immediately extracts all email addresses and queues them in BullMQ for processing.
+1. **File Upload Process**: When a user uploads a CSV or Excel file containing email addresses, the system extracts all email addresses and stores each email individually in the `individualEmails` table with automatic duplicate prevention.

-2. **Batch Configuration**: Each batch is created with specific settings including the number of emails to process before auto-pausing and the delay between individual email sends.
+2. **Database-Driven Processing**: The system uses PostgreSQL as the single source of truth.
+Each email is stored as a separate record with only essential information: email address, upload reference, and creation timestamp.

+3. **Batch-by-Batch Queuing**: Instead of queuing all emails at once, the system only queues the current batch size (e.g., 50 emails) to BullMQ for processing.

-3. **Worker Processing**: Background workers process the queued emails one by one, respecting the configured delay between sends.
+4. **Worker Processing**: Background workers process emails one by one, applying the configured delay between sends.
+After successful processing, emails are **permanently deleted** from the database.

-4. **Auto-Pause Mechanism**: After processing the specified number of emails (`emailsPerBatch`), the batch automatically pauses.
-This prevents overwhelming recipients and helps maintain good sender reputation.
+5. **Auto-Pause Mechanism**: After processing the specified number of emails (`emailsPerBatch`), the batch automatically pauses.
+Users can then resume to process the next batch.

-5. **Database Optimization**: The system only updates the database when batch status changes (pause/complete), not after every individual email, ensuring optimal performance.

-6. **Continuation Process**: Users can create additional batches for the same upload to continue processing remaining emails.
+6. **Resume Functionality**: When resuming, the system queries the database for all remaining emails (since only unprocessed emails exist) and queues the next batch.
+This approach ensures 100% reliable resume functionality.

+7. **Duplicate Prevention**: The system uses a unique constraint on `(email, uploadId)` to automatically handle duplicate emails within the same upload using `ON CONFLICT DO NOTHING`.

+8. **Progress Tracking**: The system tracks progress by counting remaining emails in the `individualEmails` table.
+When no emails remain, the upload is marked as "completed".

+9. **Simplified Error Handling**: Failed emails remain in the database and can be retried later.
+The system doesn't track complex status states - emails either exist (pending) or are deleted (completed).

 ### Create Email Batch

 **Endpoint:** `POST /api/v1/emailBatch/createEmailBatch`

-**Description:** Creates a new email campaign batch.
-This can be done either by uploading a new file containing email addresses or by creating an additional batch for an existing upload.
-The system supports both scenarios to provide flexibility in campaign management.
+**Description:** Creates a new email campaign batch or resumes an existing batch with new settings.
+This can be done either by uploading a new file containing email addresses or by resuming/updating an existing batch for a previous upload.
+The system uses a single batch per upload approach for simplified tracking and management.

 **Authentication Required:** Yes

 **Headers:**

 ```
 Authorization: Bearer JWT_TOKEN
 Content-Type: multipart/form-data (for file upload)